Coronavirus poses new challenge to Trump's re-election bid

 Biden, Sanders and Trump have all canceled campaign events in recent days after warnings from public health officials about holding large-scale gatherings.
 Arizona, Florida, Illinois and Ohio hold Democratic nominating contests on Tuesday.

 Biden’s campaign on Wednesday converted planned rallies in Florida and Illinois into “virtual” campaign events and on Thursday said that all campaign staff would begin to work from home beginning Saturday.
+Sanders’ staffers will also work from home, reaching out to voters online instead of holding large events or door-to-door canvasses, his campaign said Thursday.

 One Republican strategist said Trump’s handling of the coronavirus was hurting him now but that it was too soon to gauge its impact on his long-term political prospects.
 Reuters/Ipsos polling from March 9-10 showed 55% of Americans disapproved of Trump, while 40% approved, largely unchanged from the past year.